bcbi/REDCap.jl/README.md

     returnFormat=:csv,
 )
 ```
-But please keep in mind that a NamedTuple must contain at least one comma:
+But please keep in mind that a NamedTuple with one value must contain a comma:
 ```julia
 import_project_info(
     data=(